jonpither/cider-spy/README.md

 i.e. menu of where you've been (with some stats)
 * I spent x amount of time in this namespace today
 * track a users journey
+* Can navigate from hunks to get to nses

 #### Function intelligence